Wednesday, August 13, 2025

 03:36 - #6 - Plant churches

 Carefully and wisely.
-Thorough research on the local area.
+Thorough research on the local area and support from the sending group.

 05:02 - #7 - Make communion central